 ► Flaming: the technique of flaming plastics.

 Flaming is a very effective technique (but should be used with caution) which allows you to create excellent adhesion on certain difficult plastics.
-We use this technique on bumpers, Quad fairings, PE tanks...
+We use this technique on bumpers, Quad fairings, Polyethylene (PE) fuel tanks...
 Please note, this technique should not be used on certain plastics!

-The technique is very simple: you just need to equip yourself with a small gas stove with a flat tip, which emits a blue or yellow flame.
-You should not use a heat gun, as it does not have the same effect as a flame.
+The technique is very simple: Use a gas burner with a flat nozzle to produce a blue or yellow flame.
+Do not use a heat gun—it does not have the same effect.

 With the flame, you have to make 1 or 2 rapid back and forth movements on the surface of the plastic.

-We can observe a sort of sweating of the plastic which occurs very succinctly.
-The grip is not the result of “sweating the plastic solvents” but rather it is the result of the removal of electrical voltage from the surface.
+We can observe a sort of "sweating" of the plastic which occurs very succinctly.
+The grip is not the result of “sweating the plastic solvents” but rather the result of the removal of electrical voltage from the surface.
 After applying the flame, we benefit from around twenty minutes during which adhesion to the plastic will be facilitated.

 ⚠ The flaming technique is reserved only for very resistant plastics such as polyethylenes (PE) and polypropylenes (PP).